krdesigns-com/krdesigns-com.github.io/_posts/2021-09-07-adding-tls-connection-for-docker-on-synology.md

 For Linux machine is very easy since it can run using the script, so I will share a scripts made by mwolter.
 However for those who are running synology will not being able to run the scripts since synology have their own custom docker and so I will give you detail on how to do it.

 ## How do I do it:
+##### Make your Certificate
-1. Make sure you build your certificate by running this scripts made by mwolter.
+Make sure you build your certificate by running this scripts made by mwolter.
 To create the script simply do `mkdir certs && cd certs` then you can used any linux editor such as `nano certs_create.sh` and then paste:

 ```bash